Paying for College | Rend Lake College

 RLC Financial Aid is here to help you prepare to pay for college.

 Financial aid comes in the form of grants, scholarships, academic awards, employment and loans.
 Each type of aid is available at RLC.
 For students who are eligible, the Financial Aid Office will defer payment of tuition, fees, books and educational supplies up to the amount of the scholarship, academic award or grant they are qualified to receive.
-Financial aid not used to cover direct costs will be issued to the student through BankMobile approximately the tenth week of the semester.
+Financial aid not used to cover direct costs will be issued to the student through BankMobile approximately the fifth, seventh, and tenth week of Fall/Spring and the fifth week of Summer semesters.

 Veterans Services are available from staff in the Financial Aid Office.